sg-first/spidlib/readme.md

 This component encapsulates network communication, program through this component acts as a server or client, without too much optimization.
 ### HookRegistration
 This component using the behavior that crack often skips system API, It¡¯s a software registration mechanism that implemented by hooking API.
+### ProcessInvasion
+A hybrid library including some bottom operation, currently only one HOOK IAT function.
+### AsynchronousIO
+A simple asynchronous non blocking IO implementation.

 Drive
 -----------------------------------
 The Ordinary library is a part of the spidlib about driver stage.